isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1725.md

 ---
-title: Intelli-Signage Version 3.1.4 - Intelli-Signage 1 unit
+title: Qashier Smart Terminal - Package D (Pro)
 permalink: /productivity-solutions-grant/solutionrepo/solution1725
 ---

 ### Description

-Intelli-Signage solution combine touch screen system, age and gender recognition, content design software, remote management, and data analytics.
+Qashier provides smart point-of-sale (POS) solutions to help small merchants digitise their businesses.
+Qashier's flagship product is the Qashier Smart Terminal, a connected, multi-purpose device that combines a payments hub, cloud-based POS software, and a proprietary app store in one uniquely designed device.
+Qashier enables merchants to manage entire stores with just one terminal on the counter.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Anewtech_Annex_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Qashier_Annex_3_CR_wef_26_Nov_2020_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria